Thursday, January 25, 2024

 The whole game, including the cutesy and horribly off-model Petpet figures used in the match-3 puzzles, looks and feels like it was designed for preteen girls, and only for preteen girls.
 It's the sort of game I would not have enjoyed even when I actually was a preteen girl, and it just feels really alienating for anyone who is not interested in pastel pink and fashion design drama.
 Maybe it doesn't help that I'm not super into Neopets faeries (I'm more of a Werelupe girl), but if there must be faeries, I really like the idea of them being demigodly supermagical immortal entities with phenomenal powers and more interesting agendas than recoloring hotel windows, not sparkly ditzes in nightgowns who squeal every time I complete a level.

 I think what makes things worse is that I feel like the general idea of the plot would have worked much better as a city-builder type game; if the whole idea is to rebuild the old Faerieland, I'd like to see gameplay that actually reflects that, instead of irrelevantly playing match-3 levels to earn Wocky Jelly (how does that tie in to Faerieland at all?) to perform linear tasks.
 The whole game just feels like a quickly cobbled-together cash grab instead of an experience worth my time.
-It's like whatever development team they outsourced this to wasn't even trying to match the creative vibe of the IP as a whole, they just zeroed in on Faerieland and faeries and sparkles and what else can we do to attract the type of people who shop at Claire's.
+It's like whatever development team they outsourced this to wasn't even trying to match the creative vibe of the IP as a whole, they just zeroed in on Faerieland and faeries and sparkles and what else can we do to attract the segment of the population who shop at Claire's.
 It's rather shameless and a pale echo of what brought me to the site and kept me playing in the 2000s--fantastic lands, endearing characters, original and fresh creative design, and a commitment to keeping content kid-friendly while not intellectually alienating adults of any age.

 Which leads me on nicely to my next point.
 I am fully aware of the recent administrative changes at Neopets.
 It's a story I've been following closely, and I'm very glad to see Neopets break away from NetDragon's string of terrible business decisions (NFTs? cheap mobile games? a Metaverse with a sociopathic social media team????) and become an independent IP again.
 It's also really nice to see that the current CEO is a Neopets player who truly cares about the franchise and is trying to revive it.
 And already I think they've made some really good steps in that direction.